 - 1. The warrants shall be issued by a person designated as the district auditor or the district disbursing officer for the school district against funds in the county treasury in payment of all claims chargeable against the district. - 2.
 The claims must have been legally examined, allowed and ordered by the governing board. - 3.
-The district auditor shall issue warrants against funds in the county treasurer for all debts and demands against the district. - 4.
+The district auditor shall issue warrants against funds in the county treasury for all debts and demands against the district. - 4.
 The district's governing board must prescribe the form of the warrants, and the county auditor or county treasurer must approve the form of the warrants. - 5.
 The district must pay the cost of printing the warrants. - 6.
-The district is responsible to keep all warrants, vouchers and supporting documents. - 7.
-On the same day it issues warrants, the school district must forward to the county auditor, upon his or her request, and to the county superintendent, a list of the warrants issued. - The form and content of the warrant listing shall be as prescribed by the governing board and approved by the county auditor. - 8.
-The school district must furnish monthly to the county superintendent of schools and the county auditor, upon their request, a statement showing the amount budgeted, actual expenditures, encumbrances and unencumbered balances, for both the current fiscal year to date and for each required expenditure classification. - E. Required Reports - Districts shall provide the county superintendent of schools, in the form prescribed by them, with the data necessary to make retirement reports and other reports required by law. - F. Cost of Fiscal Services - The county auditor and the county treasurer may charge the districts for the cost of all fiscal services. - G. Bond - 1.
+The district is responsible for keeping all warrants, vouchers and supporting documents. - 7.
+On the same day it issues warrants, the school district must forward to the county auditor, upon his or her request, and to the COE, a list of the warrants issued. - a The form and content of the warrant listing shall be as prescribed by the governing board and approved by the county auditor. - 8.
+The school district must furnish monthly to the COE and the county auditor, upon their request, a statement showing the amount budgeted, actual expenditures, encumbrances and unencumbered balances, for both the current fiscal year to date and for each required expenditure classification. - 9.
 The person whom a fiscally independent district's governing board authorizes to issue warrants shall execute an official bond in an amount fixed by the governing board.
+The COE or county auditor shall not be liable under the terms of the bond or otherwise for any warrant issued by a fiscally independent district.